 If It Fits Your Macros then why not?

 Micronutrients are all the vitamins and minerals that your body needs in much smaller amounts.
-Their purpose is to support the normal function and survival of your body such as the immune system, bone health, blood clotting, the nervous system, and energy function to name a few.
+Their purpose is to support your body’s normal function and survival, such as the immune system, bone health, blood clotting, the nervous system, and energy function, to name a few.

 Eating the right foods can provide your body with the right nutrients they need to retain muscle and lose fat.
 Understanding what to put in your body is key, especially if you’re trying to lose that gut.
 There are some natural weight loss foods – but there are no miracle cures.
 A calculated and consistent approach is required to lose fat from your belly.